 The primary goals of the elected officials are to further relationships with organizations and businesses within our community, to hold functions and fundraisers for the enjoyment of the community, to raise money for charitable organizations, and to help those in the community who are in need of assistance.
 Each different elected Monarch sets his/her own standard and selects causes that he/she feels are important.
 The Courts are an effective fundraiser in the community at large.
-No one associated with the Courts personally receives monetary gain from the money raised at court functions.
-The money goes directly back into the community.
+No-one associated with the Courts personally receives monetary gain from the money raised at court functions.
+The money goes directly back into the community we serve.